vssenko/rust-mongo-web-api/README.md

 Sample (and subjective) project structure for Rust web api with MongoDb connection.
 Created with intention to recreate (imho) graceful structure of good-written NodeJS server.
+To increase development speed and ease of test coverage, integration tests are written with Node test runner.

 ## Thoughts